TTAK/luksShrink/README.md

 # luksShrink
-Ubuntu LTS 18 luks volume resize script
+Ubuntu LTS 18 luks volume shrink script

 <p>Disclaimer, <b>this script is not (yet) intended for production purpose.</b> Do not use it on anything with important data and <b>do a backup beforehand</b>.</p>